mkmizuta/Lister/README.md

 ## Requirements

-After getting all green specs, start implementing the following user stories:
+After getting all green specs, use TDD (referring to the previous specs) to develop the following user stories:

 ### **As a signed in user**